Skip to main content

 There are many input types available which you can chose from.
 You can also decide to encrypt sensitive inputs.

-With terraform building blocks you are also able to generate the inputs automatically from the terraform module.
+With OpenTofu building blocks you are also able to generate the inputs automatically from the OpenTofu module.

 We are in the process of adding more input sources and types.
 If you have a specific request, please let us know via Canny.